Shanekhan/lazygenie-ai-extension/README.md

 5. Click Load unpacked and select the LazyGenie project folder.

 6. Pin LazyGenie to your Chrome toolbar for quick access.

+7. API Key Setup

+⚠️ This project uses placeholder API keys in background.js for demo purposes.
+To test the extension locally, replace "YOUR_API_KEY_HERE" with your own valid API keys:

+promptApiKey for Prompt API

+geminiApiKey for Gemini API

 ## Submission Details